maartenzam/buildings-dashboard/README.md

 Updating the dashboard data requires:

-- updating any source data that has new or edited data
+- updating any source data (Excel files in [src/data](src/data) that in has new or edited data (make sure not to change column names)
 - run the [buildings-dashboard-dataprocessing.R](/data/buildings-dashboard-dataprocessing.R) script.
-This will load the newest data from Eurostat and update all the data for the dashboard
+This will load the newest data from Eurostat and update all the data for the dashboard.
+If you are running the R script outside of the repository, then you should have a folder called "public" as a sibling folder to the one you are running the script in.
+Inside the "public" folder, there should be a "data" folder.
-- the generated Excel file with all the data has a date stamp at the end of its name.
-This date stamp needs to be adjusted in the text of the About page, which lives in [src/data/AboutText.js](src/data/AboutText.js)
+- after the script is run, the Excel file with all the data is in the "public" folder, the csv files are in the "public/data" folder.
-- the dashboard nees to be rebuild with `npm run build` (see further)
-- after that, the dashboard needs to be redeployed
+- The updated data need to be uploaded to the webserver where the dashboard is deployed, and overwrite the existing files on the dashboard.
+For reasons of precaution, it is best to download the data from the server as a backup before overwriting the files.

 # Front end